Offsetra/ethereum-emissions-calculator/README.md

 `calculateAddressEmissions` will only allocate emissions for outgoing (sent) transactions.

-Provide an `address` and a `transactionType`, and the calculator will tell you how many emissions this represents in KG CO2e.
+Provide an `address`, and the calculator will tell you how many emissions this represents in KG CO2e.
 To calculate the sum total emissions for an address, you must combine the sum of `eth`, `erc20`, and `erc721` emissions.

 ```typescript